docker-hy/docker-hy.github.io/docs/part-1/section-6.md

 ![Backend and Frontend](/img/exercises/back-and-front.png)

 The frontend will first talk to your browser.
-Then the code will be executed from your browser and that will send a message to backend.
+Then the code will be executed from your browser and that will send a message to the backend.

 ![More information about connection between frontend and backend](/img/exercises/about-connection-front-back.png)

+TIPS:
-* TIP: When configuring web applications keep browser developer console ALWAYS open, F12 or cmd+shift+I when the browser window is open.
-Information about configuring cross origin requests is in README of the backend project.
+* When configuring web applications keep the browser developer console ALWAYS open, F12 or cmd+shift+I when the browser window is open.
+Information about configuring cross-origin requests is in the README of the backend project.

-* TIP: Developer console has multiple views, most important ones are Console and Network.
-Exploring the Network tab can give you a lot of information on where messages are being sent and what is received as response!
+* The developer console has multiple views, the most important ones are Console and Network.
+Exploring the Network tab can give you a lot of information on where messages are being sent and what is received as a response!

 :::